A car accident when she was just 34 years old quite possibly saved Yovana Maria Portillo’s life.

 An Accident Reveals a Tumor

 While en route to a baby shower, Yovana and her sister had an accident that landed them at the hospital.
 Fortunately, both she and her sister were spared any major injuries or broken bones. but Yovana’s CT scan revealed a tumor on her left lung.
-Emergency room doctors encouraged her to follow up with her primary care physician suggested she be seen by a pulmonologist.
+Emergency room doctors encouraged her to follow up with her primary care physician and suggested she be seen by a pulmonologist.

 Waiting For A Diagnosis to Surgery to NED Cancer

 The soonest she could be seen was two months later.
 At the appointment, she was told that the tumor was very close to her heart.
-A bronchoscopy, the usual first line to diagnosis a tumor, would be dangerous.
+A bronchoscopy, the usual first line to diagnose a tumor, would be dangerous.
 The pulmonologist recommended that Yovana should, instead, be seen by a surgeon.

 The surgeon presented her case to the tumor board.
-A CT guided biopsy confirmed cancer cells and surgery was scheduled.
+A CT-guided biopsy confirmed cancer cells and surgery was scheduled.
 Yovana underwent a lower left lobe lobectomy.
 After this surgery, she was given the official diagnosis of mucinous adenocarcinoma stage IB.
 (Stage 1 cancer means that the cancer is found in the lung, but has not spread outside of the lung.
 In many cases, Stage 1 cancers can be removed surgically.
-People whose cancer is diagnosed in Stage 1 typically have a much greater chance of long term survival or even of being cured.)
+People whose cancer is diagnosed in Stage 1 typically have a much greater chance of long-term survival or even of being cured.)

 According to Dr. Denise Aberle, of the Ronald Reagan UCLA Medical Center, those diagnosed at Stage 1 are the most likely become NED, which is what a person showing no evidence of disease is called.
 “Cancers in the earliest stages are the most treatable.
 Those folks have the best odds of being able to survive well beyond their lung cancer diagnosis,”